ayudewi/Portfolio/README.md

 <h3> Example 4: Bioinformatics analysis to investigate disease origin </h3>
 Under construction, please comeback later

-<h3> Example 5: Risk mapping using simple excel tool </h3>
+<h3> Example 5: Risk mapping tool for risk assessment </h3>
-Below is example of a tool I created using VB in Ms. Excel.
+Below is example of a simple application for risk mapping and risk assessment I created using VB in Ms. Excel.
 Check the application <a href="https://github.com/ayudewi/Portfolio/blob/main/riskmapIND.xlsm"> here </a>.
 Sorry it is still in Indonesian language, feel free to modify for your own use.
 <figure>
 <img src="RiskMap.png" alt="risk mapping">
 </figure>